phantomaton-ai/necronomicon/README.md

 - `example`: An object with `attributes` and `body` properties, demonstrating how to use the command.
 - `description`: A description of what the command does.

-You can add as many commands as you'd like to the Necronomicon, and they will be available for use in your smarkup directives.
+You can add as many commands as you'd like to the Necronomicon, and they will be available for use in your directives.

 ## Configuring Symbols

-The `symbols` object in the `options` parameter allows you to customize the symbols used in the smarkup language.
+The `symbols` object in the `options` parameter allows you to customize the symbols used in the directive syntax.
 You can override the default symbols used for directives, attributes, bodies, and more.
-This can help you create a more unique and visually striking smarkup experience.
+This can help you create a unique and visually striking directive experience.

-Feel free to explore the `gallows` and `smarkup` projects to get a better understanding of how to define commands and configure the smarkup syntax.
-Have fun creating your own dark, spooky directives with Necronomicon!
+Feel free to explore the provided examples to get a better understanding of how to define commands and configure the directive syntax.
+Have fun creating your own executable directives with Necronomicon!